 - ACT Science is associated with introductory Biology courses.
 The ACT Benchmark for Science is a scale score of 23, which is 70th percentile.

-ACT shares a lot of valuable insight into a huge, diverse population of test takers, but seems blind to the limitations of its own means of assessment.
+As I’ve mentioned before, ACT shares a lot of valuable insight into a huge, diverse population of test takers, but seems blind to the limitations of its own means of assessment.
 In other words, comparisons of ACT College Readiness Benchmarks from one cohort to the next need to account for changes in the ACT itself.
-For example, the 2018 report states that readiness levels in math and English have steadily declined since 2014.
-What the report leaves out is how the ACT Math section seems to get harder every year.
+For example, the 2019 report states that readiness levels in math and English have steadily declined since 2014.
+What the report leaves out is how the ACT Math section seems to get harder every year and how other sections see gradual unannounced alterations that undermine even prepared test takers.
 For all the ways the College Board has failed to deliver SATs of uniform and transparent difficulty, ACT Inc. matches them stride for stride.
-The College Readiness Benchmarks from both ACT and College Board highlight many areas of concern, but these diagnoses would carry more value if and when the test makers restore greater credibility and confidence in their diagnostic tools.